mufflyt/tyler/README.md

 <img src="https://github.com/mufflyt/tyler/assets/44621942/2511d71c-f5c3-48be-ac5f-f439a67bf89a" width="50%">

 ### `tyler::honeycomb_generate_maps_by_acog_districts.R`
 Loops through each ACOG district to generate hex maps individually.
+Hexagon grids provide a uniform and regular tessellation of geographic space.
+Unlike traditional square grids or irregular polygons, hexagons have consistent shapes and sizes.
+This uniformity makes it easier to analyze and interpret the distribution of data.
 ```r
 #Use case:
 generate_acog_districts_sf("inst/extdata/ACOG_Districts.csv")